Dental Implant Placement Procedure

 The procedure for dental implant placement can take between 20 to 40 minutes for a single implant and between two to three hours for multiple implants.
 Although the exact time and number of appointments required will vary according to the needs of each individual patient.
 Our oral surgeons and team will ensure that you will provide the highest level of care possible.

-In order to make certain that you are comfortable, Dr. Jiries Mogannam and Dr. Vicente Chavez can provide their patients with intravenous sedation or nitrous oxide (laughing gas).
+In order to make certain that you are comfortable, Dr. Jiries Mogannam, Dr. Vicente Chavez and Dr. Christopher Chow can provide their patients with intravenous sedation or nitrous oxide (laughing gas).
 We will discuss these options with you during your consultation.
 You will also receive a local anesthetic in your mouth where the dental implant will be placed.

 Once you have come under the effect of the sedation, our oral surgeons will make a small incision in your gum tissue and reveal the bone.
 Once the bone is exposed, they will create space for the implant using special instruments and then carefully insert the titanium implant.
 In many cases, after your procedure, the top of the implant will be visible through the gum, but sometimes there are occasions during the early stages of healing to cover the implant with gum tissue.

 Healing Post Implant Placement